Editor’s Note: This story was first published in September and has been updated.

-That decision is up to Congress, the Trump administration said Tuesday.
+That decision is up to Congress, the Trump administration says.

-Attorney General Jeff Sessions announced that the administration is rescinding the Deferred Action for Childhood Arrivals (DACA) program.
+Attorney General Jeff Sessions announced in September that the administration was rescinding the Deferred Action for Childhood Arrivals (DACA) program.

-Pulling the plug on DACA overturns President Barack Obama's signature immigration policy and could upend the lives of more than three quarters of a million people.
+Pulling the plug on DACA overturns President Barack Obama’s signature immigration policy and could upend the lives of more than 700,000 people.

 Here’s a look at some key questions about the program and its future: